-The giant dogwood has such an appealing appearance that it’s also known as wedding cake tree.
+The giant dogwood has such an appealing appearance that it’s also known as the wedding cake tree.
 This is due to its tiered branch structure and elegantly variegated white and green leaves.
-Wedding cake tree care for young plants should be consistent until establishment but mature variegated giant dogwood trees are quite hardy and tolerant provided they are kept moist.
+Wedding cake tree care for young plants should be consistent until establishment but mature variegated giant dogwood trees are quite hardy and tolerant, provided they are kept moist.
 Read on to learn more about this interesting flowering dogwood variety.

 Giant Dogwood Information

 The wedding cake dogwood has the grown-up moniker Cornus controversa ‘Variegata.’
 This lovely tree grows up to 50 feet (15 m.) tall but more commonly 25 to 30 feet (8-9 m.) in height.
 It is a native of Asia, which can be planted in United States Department of Agriculture zones 5 through 8.
 These trees are easy to grow and susceptible to only a few pests and diseases.

 The wedding cake dogwood is a fast-growing tree that does well in either partial shade or full sun.
 The limbs are horizontal, giving the appearance of layering, but as the plant matures, they tend to droop a bit.
 In spring it produces a brilliant display of creamy white flowers.
 An interesting nugget of giant dogwood information reveals these flowers to be leaves.
 The flowers are actually bracts, or modified leaves, that form around the very tiny and mundane real flower.
 The flowers develop into bluish black berries that are favorites of birds, squirrels, and other animals.

 In fall the leaves turn a rich red and in spring the bright green tops of new leaves complement the variegated silvery white tinged under leaves.